 Past Participant Feedback

-If you are looking for somewhere to volunteer in India, for a short or long stay, Goa is an ideal location to begin.
-Alternatively, if you want to visit Goa but would like to see more than the average tourist and truly start to understand this distinctive culture, volunteering there is a highly rewarding way to do so.
+If you are looking for somewhere to visit for a short or long stay, India is an ideal location to begin.
+Alternatively, if you want to do something more than sightseeing and would like to see more than the average tourist and truly start to understand this distinctive culture, volunteering there is a highly rewarding way to do so.
 Read an experience of how Alexandra Walker got on...

 What Can You Do?